AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/collaboration-the-future-of-creativity.md

 ---
 title: Collaboration--The Future of Creativity
-description: Learn the many perks of an Adobe Creative Cloud subscription is free access to more than 20,000 professionally designed and curated fonts from Adobe Fonts
+description: Learn how to add comments and share feedback on Creative Cloud files and folders with your team members, stakeholders, and clients and curated fonts from Adobe Fonts
+feature: Collaboration, Share
 role: User
 level: Beginner, Intermediate
+jira: KT-11640
 thumb: KT-11640.jpg
 exl-id: 3018dc2f-eb21-41e3-ac61-28021492080e
 ---
 # Collaboration: The Future of Creativity

-Among the many perks of an Adobe Creative Cloud subscription is free access to more than 20,000 professionally designed and curated fonts from Adobe Fonts.
-Originally known as Typekit, Adobe Fonts are available through a single licensing agreement that gives designers unlimited creative use for personal or commercial projects.
+Learn how to add comments and share feedback on Creative Cloud files and folders with your team members, stakeholders, and clients.
+Share from the Adobe Creative Cloud website or share for review from within apps like Illustrator, InDesign or Photoshop.

 Select the image below to view or download this PDF tutorial.